Legitimacy (family law): Causes for rise in nonmarital births

 The rise in illegitimacy noted in Britain throughout the eighteenth century has been associated with the rise of new employment opportunities for women, making them less dependent upon a husband's earnings.
 However, the Marriage Act 1753 sought to curb this practice, by combining the spousals and nuptials; and by the start of the 19th century, social convention prescribed that brides be virgins at marriage, and illegitimacy became more socially discouraged, especially during the Victorian era.
-Later in the 20th century, the social changes of the 1960s and 1970s started to reverse this trend, with an increase in cohabitation and alternative family formation.
+Later in the 20th century, the social changes of the 1960s and 1970s were alleged to have started to reverse this trend, with an increase in cohabitation and alternative family formation during this period in time.
+However, contrary to popular belief, the common presumption that there was far less out-of-wedlock sex in the United States between 1940 and 1960 than in later years was acknowledged to be a myth by 2005.
+U.S. Census Bureau statistics collected by University of Florida history professor Alan Petigny showed that single motherhood among even white women in fact increased from 3.6 to 9.2 newborns per 1,000 unmarried out-of-wedlock pregnancies during this period in time.
+Single motherhood among all women also rose form 7.1 to 21.6 newborns per 1,000 unwed women from 1940 to 1960 as well.
 Elsewhere in Europe and Latin America, the increase in nonmarital births from the late 20th century on has been linked to secularization, enhanced women's rights and standing in society, and the fall of authoritarian dictatorships.

 Before the dissolution of Marxist–Leninist regimes in Europe, women's participation in the workforce was actively encouraged by most governments, but socially conservative regimes such as that of Nicolae Ceausescu practiced restrictive and natalist policies regarding family reproduction, such as total bans on contraception and abortion, and birth rates were tightly controlled by the state.
 After the dissolution of those regimes, the population was given more choices on how to organize their personal lives, and in regions such as former East Germany, the rate of births outside marriage increased dramatically: as of 2012, 61.6% of births there were outside marriage.
 Far-right regimes such as those of Francoist Spain and Portugal's Estado Novo also fell, leading to the democratization and liberalization of society.
 In Spain and Portugal, important legal changes throughout the 1970s and 1980s included legalization of divorce, decriminalization of adultery, introduction of gender equality in family law, and removal of the ban on contraception.